bluekitchen/btstack/port/esp32/README.md

 ## Setup

 - Follow [Espressif IoT Development Framework (ESP-IDF) setup](https://github.com/espressif/esp-idf) to install XTensa toolchain and the ESP-IDF.
-- Make sure your checkout is newer than 4654278b1bd6b7f7f55013f7edad76109f7ee944 from Aug 25th, 2017
-- In port/esp32/template, configure the serial port for firmware upload as described in the ESP-IDF setup guides.
+- Currently used for testing: ESP-IDF v4.4 or v5.0

 ## Usage